Instructions to Authors

 PREPARATION OF MANUSCRIPT

-- Unsolicited book reviews are not accepted.
-Should you be interested in submitting a review please contact the Managing Editor with the names of the proposed books for review.
+- Unsolicited book review essays are not accepted.
+Should you be interested in submitting a review essay please contact the Associate Editor email@example.com with the subject matter and titles of the 3 proposed books for review.

 - Pages should be numbered sequentially (excluding the title/ cover page) and submitted in Word format, 11 point font, and double-spaced with 1 ½ inch margins.